adamsilver/fdpb/02-Checkout.md

 </form>
 ```

+This is the first time we've encountered a field that consists of multiple inputs for the same question in the form of radio buttons.
+There are some special things to note.

-### Grouping controls with `fieldset` and `legend`
+### Using `fieldset` and `legend`

-This is the first field that needs grouping.
-This is because we have several form fields that form part of the same question.
-Each input represents a choice and they are grouped by being wrapped inside a `fieldset`.
-The group is given a description courtesy of the `legend`.
+To group multiple inputs together, we need to use the fieldset and legend elements.
+Each input represents a choice and the grouping is achieved by wrapping it inside a fieldset.
+The legend describes this grouping, in much the same way as the label describes the input.

 Like the label, the legend provides a description both visually and for those using a screen reader.
-In most screen readers, the legend is read out in combination with the radio button label.
+In most screen readers, the legend is read out in combination with the radio button's label.
 Something like *Delivery options, Standard (Free, 2-3 days)*.

-It may be tempting to group all fields like this.
+It may be tempting to group all fields in form like this.
 Chapter one's registration form could, in theory, be wrapped in a fieldset and legend.
 Whilst this is valid, it creates unnecessary noise to those fields that are perfectly understandable without this treatment.

-As Heydon Pickering says in Inclusive Design Patterns[^], *it's easy to think of patterns as ‘right’ and ‘wrong’* but, as with most design decisions, we should apply solutions based on the context of the problem.
+As Heydon Pickering says in Inclusive Design Patterns[^], *it's easy to think of patterns as ‘right’ and ‘wrong’*.
+As with most design decisions, we should apply solutions based on the context of the problem, not by blindly following a blanket rule.

 ### Provide a sensible default

 The first radio button has a `checked` attribute.
-This selects the first delivery option without needing the user to do so.
+This selects the first delivery option automatically.
 This has two benefits as there is:

 - less work for the user to do
 - no chance of causing errors

-Deciding which option to mark as checked is normally the first item in the list, with the first item also being the most common choice.
-In this case we've assumed this to be the cheapest.
-What we shouldn't do is defualt the most expensive and least common choice.
+Where possible the first radio button should be checked.
+This is because the most common choice should normally come first.
+In this case, we've sensibly assumed this to be the cheapest option.

-Whilst providing a default doesn't always make sense, we should look to use one where ever possible because it improves task completition time.

 ## Delivery notes

-Delivery notes are useful, when users can't guarantee they're going to be available to take a large package which doesn't fit through the letter box.
-A delivery note allows the user to guide the delivery person as to best course of action, such as leaving it with the next door neighbour.
+Imagine you've ordered your thing and it's on the way.
+You're excited to receive it.
+But then, it was too big to fit through the letter box and you weren't there to answer the knock at the door.
+This is where delivery notes can help.

+A delivery note tells the delivery person what to do in this event.
+It might be preferable to leave it with a neighbour for example, or by leaving it in the recycling bin, which works surprisingly well I might add.

 What it looks like: